Academics » Mathematics / Computer

 Full Year 1 HS Credit, 3 College Credits

 This course uses simple operations and applies them to real-life situations.
 Students will apply practical solutions to practical problems, which the student will probably encounter in his/her real world.
+Some topics include banking, types of credit, managing credit, paying for college, budgeting, investing, behavioral economics, taxes, and consumer skills.

 Academic